AUTOMATIC1111/stable-diffusion-webui/Extensions.md

 ![image](https://user-images.githubusercontent.com/98228077/223622872-0575abe9-9a53-4614-b9a5-1333f0b34733.png)

-## Lora Block Weight
+## LoRA Block Weight

-Lora is a powerful tool, but it is sometimes difficult to use and can affect areas that you do not want it to affect.
+LoRA is a powerful tool, but it is sometimes difficult to use and can affect areas that you do not want it to affect.
 This script allows you to set the weights block-by-block.
 Using this script, you may be able to get the image you want.

 Used in conjunction with the XY plot, it is possible to examine the impact of each level of the hierarchy.